greiter18/War/README.md

 ![Screen Shot 2022-03-04 at 12 02 04 PM](https://user-images.githubusercontent.com/66323451/156807125-724c8019-31f1-4647-b990-32425e624f16.png)

 ### Career score
 Located in the header, player's career scores are displayed.
-Players data is being held in a MongoDB database.
+Player's data is being held in a MongoDB database.
 The scores are fetched during the start of the game and updated once a winner is declared.

 ![Screen Shot 2022-03-04 at 12 01 07 PM](https://user-images.githubusercontent.com/66323451/156806909-019e625e-ddce-4f60-995e-4a0ef02d7080.png)